Coldcard/coldcard-paper-wallet-templator/README.md

 # Templator for Coldcard Paper Wallets

-- an artist creates the PDF with background artwork
+- an artist creates the PDF with background artwork, blank spots for QR's
 - locations for pubkey, privkey QR's and text blocks are defined mm by mm
 - run this program to add placeholders objects for the 2 QR codes, related variable text
 - a template file, which looks and acts like a PDF is constructed